Amcor

 PACK EXPO International 2024: Sustainability Becomes a Core Engineering Focus

-Showgoers to the biennial PACK EXPO International will agree on one aspect that the biennial show delivers on: scale.
+Showgoers to the biennial PACK EXPO International will agree the show delivers on one aspect: scale.

 Hosted at McCormick Place, Chicago (Nov.
 3–6), the exhibition space took up more than 1.3 million square feet, where nearly 2,700 exhibitors representing more than 40 industries that serve the packaging and processing world.